verena-zuber/demo_AMD/README.md

 mr.bma.out = sss.report.mr.bma(BMA_output, top = 10, write.out = TRUE, csv.file.name="amd_mr_bma_n145")

 mr.bma.out

+The outout of the sss.report.mr.bma can be further analyzed for diagnostic tests to identify influential and outlying IVs and calculate empirical p-values.

+First, the diagnostic function detects influential genetic variants and outliers for all models with the largest posterior probabilities (larger than diag_ppthresh = 0.02).

+diagnostics_output = diagnostics(BMA_output, diag_ppthresh = 0.02)
+diagnostics_output$rmCD
+diagnostics_output$rmO

 Finally, we have proposed a permutation procedure [Levin et al (2021)] to calculate empirical p-values which is a computationally very intensive (may be hours of runtime).
 Please make sure to run first with few runs (nrepeat = 10 or 100) and evaluate the run time.
 Consider running this command on a remote server and saving the permutation p-values as provided by the function create.permutations(), if save.matrix=TRUE the permuted posterior probabilities are saved for all repetitions.
 The function calculate.p calculates the actual p-values, here they are saved in the object empirical.p.
 NOTE: For stable results we recommend nrepeat = 100000.